barryclark/jekyll-now/_posts/2016-8-11-Neural-NLP.md

 ![Inputs into a neuron and its output.](https://raw.githubusercontent.com/rohan-varma/rohan-blog/gh-pages/images/NLPfirst.png "Inputs into a neuron and its output.")

-Here, x is our vector of inputs, the neuron computes the function with parameters w and b and outputs a single result in h.
+Here, *x* is our vector of inputs, the neuron computes the maximum entropy function with parameters *w* and *b* and outputs a single result in *h*.

-Then, a neural network with multiple neurons can simply be thought of feeding the same input to several different classification functions at the same time.
-The neural network is nothing more than running a given vector of inputs (x in our above picture) through many (as opposed to a single) functions, where each neuron represents a different regression function.
+Then, a neural network with multiple neurons can simply be thought of feeding input to several different classification functions at the same time.
+A given vector of inputs (*x* in our above picture) is run through many (as opposed to a single) functions, where each neuron represents a different regression function.
 As a result, we obtain a vector of outputs:

 ![Feeding output vectors to the next layer. ](https://raw.githubusercontent.com/rohan-varma/rohan-blog/gh-pages/images/NLP2nd.png "Feeding output vectors to the next layer.")